 Year Ended Year Ended

-Febru ary 29, 2024 Febru 1ary 28, 2023
+February 28, 2025 February 29, 2024

-Share compensation expenses \$ 185,406 \$ 2,018,479
+Share compensation expenses \$ 761,802 \$ 185,406

-We incurred fees of \$185,406 in share issuance for consultants in consideration of the services which have been provided to the Company for the year ended February 29, 2024 as compared to \$2,018,479 for the year ended February 28, 2023.
-The decrease of \$1,833,073 or 91% was due to the reduced engagement of consultants to the Company that were compensated with shares of our common stock, which highlights our effort to minimize equity issuances as part of our broader financial strategy to optimize equity issuances.
+We incurred fees of \$761,802 in share issuance for consultants in consideration of the services which have been provided to the Company for the year ended February 28, 2025 as compared to \$185,406 for the year ended February 29, 2024.
+The increase of \$576,396 or 311% was due to the engagement of consultants to the Company that were compensated with shares of our common stock, the rationale for rewarding these consultants and advisors with shares is to minimize the usage of cash by the Company.
 However, we will continue to employ equity compensation for consultants selectively, aligning with our strategic and financial objectives.